On this page:

 The Bankruptcy Amendment (Debt Agreement Reform) Act 2018 received Royal Assent on Thursday 27 September 2018.
 The majority of the amendments commenced on 27 June 2019.
 These reforms include:

-• New restrictions on the length of debt agreements.
+- New restrictions on the length of debt agreements.
 The reforms prevent a debtor from proposing a debt agreement that would last longer than three years from the day the agreement is made.
 However, debtors who own or have equity in their principal place of residence can propose a debt agreement length of up to five years.
-The median length of debt agreement proposals accepted by creditors in the September quarter 2018 was five years.
-This was consistent throughout 2018–19.
-The median length fell to three years in the September quarter 2019.
+The median length of debt agreement proposals accepted by creditors in the December quarter 2018 was five years.
+This was consistent through 2018–19.
+The median length fell to three years in the December quarter 2019.

 These reforms are a break in series for our statistical publications.

 Further information on the Debt Agreement law reform is available on our website.